jfurbe/JvonFurbert.github.io/Course Work/Eye/README.md

 Here we are attempting to create eyes on the screen and then move them where the mouse moves.
 I have added a smile that smiles or frowns depending on the mouse placement.

 ## How to run
-Add pacman and then click the start button.
-Add more pacmen as desired.
+Open and move the mouse.

 ### Roadmap of furture improvements